Getting sick pay when you're pregnant

-You work during the whole 8-week maternity pay qualifying period and receive your usual pay of £200 per week.
-This means your first 6 weeks of maternity pay will be £180 per week.
+Mandeep works during the whole 8-week maternity pay qualifying period and receives her usual pay of £200 a week.
+This means her first 6 weeks of maternity pay will be £180 a week.

-However, if you're off sick for 2 weeks during your maternity pay qualifying period, your normal pay of £200 per week drops to £99.35 per week (the amount for statutory sick pay).
-This means your first 6 weeks of maternity pay will drop from £180 per week to £157.35 per week, because you'd claimed sick pay.
+If Mandeep is off sick for 2 weeks during her maternity pay qualifying period, her normal pay of £200 a week drops to £109.40 a week - the amount for statutory sick pay.
+This means her first 6 weeks of maternity pay will drop from £180 a week to £159.61 a week, because she claimed sick pay.

 Your doctor can tell you if you're ill because of your pregnancy.

-You also have other rights while you’re pregnant, for example time off for antenatal appointments.
+You also have other rights while you’re pregnant - for example, time off for antenatal appointments.
 Check what rights you have while you’re pregnant.

-If you’re sick and it’s got nothing to do with being pregnant (for example, you have the flu or a stomach bug) you can claim any sick pay you’re entitled to as usual.
+If you’re sick and it’s got nothing to do with being pregnant, you can claim any sick pay you’re entitled to as usual.
 You’ll get sick pay until either:

 - the week the baby is due